Before you can build B2G, you need to clone the repository and configure your build tree. This article explains how to do that.

 Depending on your internet connection, the configuration step takes a number of hours to download the files necessary to build FirefoxOS (with a mediocre 150 kBps connection, downloading gigabytes of Android repositories can take tens of hours).
 Waiting is not as fun as doing, so after you have read through this page and have kicked off the configure script, consider using the time to set up and try out the Firefox OS simulator, begin familiarizing yourself with Documentation for app developers including Designing and Building an App, or familiarize yourself with the information on upcoming steps.

 You might want to have a side task prepared, or a friend available to go for a coffee with, while you are running the B2G config and build steps.
-They can take a bit of time.
+They can take a bit of time (config alone takes around 45min using a fast Internet connection, build is about 30 min on a Core i7 with 8GB of RAM).

 Clone B2G repository